-There is a virtual surround sound solution available for free included in your Windows 10 OS, called Sonic.
+There is a virtual spatial audio solution available for free included in your Windows 10 OS, called Sonic.
 You can access it by looking under audio device properties: Windows Sonic for Headphones.
 Even if a movie or a game doesn’t explicitly say it works with Windows Sonic, the feature will enhance the experience, regardless of the source material.

 Apple Spatial Audio

-Apple’s spatial audio is designed to deliver 3D surround sound exclusively to their AirPods Pro and AirPods Max headphones.
+Apple’s spatial audio is designed to deliver 3D surround sound exclusively to its AirPods (3rd generation), AirPods Pro, AirPods Max and Beats Fit Pro headphones.
 This feature arrived as part of iOS 14 and uses head tracking in specific hardware configurations, making it one of the more advanced offerings currently available.

 Sony 360 Reality Audio/3D Audio

-Sony also has its own versions of object-based surround sound, for both music listeners and gamers.
-To enjoy 360 Reality Audio for music with your headphones you need to download its mobile app and take a picture of each ear.
+Sony also has its own versions of object-based spatial audio, for both music listeners and gamers.
+To experience 360 Reality Audio for music with your headphones you need to download its mobile app and take a picture of each ear.
 Those photos will generate a personalized sound profile which can be uploaded to one of the supported streaming services (Deezer, Nugs, Tidal).
 PlayStation 3D Audio works with any headphones, as well as its own, provided you have a PlayStation 5.
-An HRTF profile can be selected for the best effect.
+You can choose an HRTF profile for the best effect.

-What should you look for in surround sound headphones?
+What should you look for in spatial audio headphones?

-Except where noted, all the software-based surround sound systems we’ve listed here will work with your regular headphones, so either start with the ones you already own, or start looking for a pair with some guidance from your friendly neighborhood SoundGuys!
+Except where noted, all the software-based spatial audio systems we’ve listed here will work with your regular headphones, so either start with the ones you already own, or start looking for a pair with some guidance from your friendly neighborhood SoundGuys!